One-Year Certificate Program

 Doctoral studies in Puritan and American Theological Development Doctoral studies in Christian Education

-Doctoral studies in the Biblical Philosophy of History Doctoral studies in Presbyterianism
+Doctoral studies in the Biblical Theory of History Doctoral studies in Presbyterianism

-Doctoral studies in Biblical Political Philosophy and Government Doctoral studies in Evangelism & Revival
+Doctoral studies in Biblical Political Theory and Government Doctoral studies in Evangelism & Revival

 Doctoral studies in Authentic Christianity Doctoral studies in Biblical Law